magpylib/magpylib/docs/_pages/gallery/gallery_tutorial_field_computation.md

 The `Sensor` class enables relative positioning of observer grids in the global coordinate system.
 The observer grid is stored in the `pixel` parameter of the sensor object which is `(0,0,0)` by default (sensor position = observer position).

-The following example shows a moving and rotating sensor with two pixel.
+The following example shows a moving and rotating sensor with two pixels.
 At the same time, the source objects are moving to demonstrate the versatility of the field computation.

 ```{code-cell} ipython3
 import numpy as np